YtoTech/latex-on-http/README.md

 ### `GET:/fonts`

-Explore available fonts that can be used directly in Latex compilations.
+Explore available fonts that can be used directly in LaTeX compilations.

 >  Request